 Many people see a Schwarzbier for the first time and assume that it will taste like and have the mouthfeel of a stout.
 No truth to such assumptions.
 It tastes nothing like a stout.
 In fact, if you first sampled it while blindfolded, you would find it similar to a Czech pilsner, with somewhat of a slight hint of cocoa and/or roasted coffee beans added to the flavor profile.
 It is perfectly balanced – bitter and sweet exist in harmony, both on the lower side of the spectrum.
 A characteristic Noble hops kind of elegant bitterness, every sip ends clean and quite dry, much like a pilsner.
 Hence, it is sometimes called ‘black pilsner’.
 The ABV is low, usually just below 5%.

-We chose Schwarzbier because it pairs so very well with our German meat and cheese board ‘participants’.
+We chose Schwarzbier because it pairs so very well with the ‘participants’ in our German meat and cheese board.
 Especially with the cheeses and the rye bread.
-Let’s look at why we included each item.
+Here is why we included each item.

 Butterkäse – This is the cheese on the right in the picture above.
 Buttery in consistency and appearance, it is a dream to spread over toast, rye bread or even nut crackers.
 With a mild flavor (similar to that of young Gouda) Butterkäse (‘butter cheese’) is the quintessential German cheese.
 It is semi-soft and made of cow’s milk, aged for only a brief period of time.
-Melts beautifully, try it in a beer cheese sauce like this one, but using Schwarzbier.
+Melts beautifully, try it in a beer cheese sauce like this one.

 Leberwurst – This well known spreadable liver sausage is Chris’ favorite German treat.
 He eats it on top of all sorts of crackers and even adds a chunky slice of it to his breakfast hash potatoes and eggs.
 It seems like we always have Leberwurst at home.
-One awesome pairing is to cook sage and olive oil lentils and drop a few chunks of Leberwurst on top.
-At least we think it is awesome:)
+One delicious pairing is to cook sage and olive oil lentils and drop a few chunks of Leberwurst on top.

 The pickled dill gurken, German and whole grain mustard, tomato slices and parsley are a must for a German meat and cheese board.
 They go with the territory.
 We included the mini arugula and red onions salad because red onions go with Limburger and Leberwurst and arugula seems to be a wildly popular green in Germany (based on our experience).
 And of course the rye bread.
 If we had to build a German style cheese and crackers platter, the crackers would be rye bread (like the German-style pumpernickel on our board).
-Dark rye bread is a classic, not to mention its incredible pairing affinity for German lagers.
+Farmer’s dark rye bread (a type or sourdough) is a classic, not to mention it has an incredible pairing affinity for German lagers.

 Final words about this craft beer and food get togehter.
 In the US two popular Schwarzbier examples are New Belgium 1554 and Samuel Adams Black Lager.
 If you cannot find Schwarzbier style locally, the following styles are suitable to pair with a German meat and cheese platter.
 Most definitely Munich Dunkel, but also German or Czech pislners, Helles, and let’s not forget Oktoberfestbier or other amber lagers such as Vienna lager and Märzen/Oktoberfest style brews.